sseefried-forked/nix-pills/README.md

 When starting a new Pill, comment on the tracking issue which one you're doing.
 If you need help, ask there.
 If you make progress but don't finish in one go, make a PR anyway!
-I'm trying to not edit things as I go, in order to not get bogged down.
+I'm trying not to edit things as I go, in order to not get bogged down.

-How I've built and tested:
+### Building and testing

+Build a development release with:

+    $ nix build -f release.nix

+and then you will find `index.html` at path `result/share/doc/nix-pills/index.html`.

+You can build and open with one command. e.g.

-`nix-build release.nix && firefox result/share/doc/nix-pills/index.html`
+    $ nix build -f release.nix && firefox result/share/doc/nix-pills/index.html

-Emacs config for a nice docbook experience:
+### Emacs config for a nice docbook experience

  ```nix
  let